 Aim Ref.
-No. Aim Associated Objectives Target Key Performance Indicator (KPI) 1 To minimise impacts to biodiversity during operation a) Minimise disturbance to habitats / flora beyond the Project footprint during operation b) Reduce risk factors for wildlife injury and mortality c) Raise awareness among internal and external stakeholders on biodiversity and conservation priorities No Project activity outside the established footprint will be conducted.
+No. Aim Associated Objectives Target Key Performance Indicator (KPI) 1 To minimise impacts to biodiversity during operation a) Minimise disturbance to habitats and flora beyond the Project footprint during operation b) Reduce risk factors for wildlife injury and mortality c) Raise awareness among internal and external stakeholders on biodiversity and conservation priorities No Project activity outside the established footprint will be conducted.
 Measures will be implemented to prevent accidental injury and mortality of fauna species due to operation activities.
 Trainings and educational materials will be provided to key stakeholders to increase awareness of biodiversity and conservation priorities The reporting and the data obtained will be monitored by the Corporate Biodiversity Specialist.
 The tasks of storing and registering the reports and data as a soft copy will be carried out for the annual biodiversity report.
 No Project activity or disturbance to biodiversity values recorded outside of approved footprint.
-Operation biodiversity monitoring reports do not contain incidents of fauna injury and mortality.
-Bird and bat mortality estimations are below threshold values 100% of personnel and contractors are covered by biodiversity requirements awareness campaign Reports on trainings, information disclosure meetings and attendants 2 Prevent adverse impacts to integrity of any Protected and/or Key Biodiversity Areas a) Minimise collision and electrocution risk to those qualifying bird species and assemblages associated with the Protected and Key Biodiversity Areas b) Restore/compensate habitats lost to the Project from within the Protected and Key Biodiversity Areas The stripped topsoil will be used in reinstatement works.
-No Project activity outside the approved operational footprint will be conducted.
+Monitoring reports on the integrity natural habitat do not show loss and degradation of natural habitat Operation biodiversity monitoring reports do not contain incidents of fauna injury and mortality.
+Bird and bat mortality estimations are below threshold values 100% of personnel and contractors are covered by biodiversity requirements awareness campaign Reports on trainings, information disclosure meetings and attendants 2 Prevent adverse impacts to integrity of any Protected and/or Key Biodiversity Areas a) Minimise collision and electrocution risk to those qualifying bird species and assemblages associated with the Protected and Key Biodiversity Areas b) Restore/compensate habitats lost to the Project from within the Protected and Key Biodiversity Areas c) The stripped topsoil will be used in reinstatement works.
+No Project activity outside the established footprint will be conducted.
 Measures will be implemented to prevent accidental injury and mortality of KBA trigger species.
 Monitoring reports on the KBA do not indicate degradation of the integrity of the KBA and its qualifying features.
-Carcass mortality surveys and anecdotal carcass findings do not indicate injury or mortality of KBA trigger bird species.
-3 To achieve no net loss or net gain (as required) of important biodiversity a) Minimise loss of important habitats and flora b) Minimise impacts to important fauna c) Achieve no net loss d) Manage risk of introduction or spread of invasive species e) Achieve net gain for critical habitat trigger species, if any Project operation activities do not result in net loss of natural habitats, sensitive flora, bird and bat species, especially those threatened and migrant species, or sensitive terrestrial fauna.
-Measures are implemented to prevent IAS introduction and spread In Q1 2025, as a result of the CHA revision, Pelecanus crispus, previously identified as a potential CH trigger, was designated as a CH trigger and will be addressed in the net gain requirements.
-Periodical monitoring reports prepared, and results do not show net loss of habitats, flora, or fauna species.
+3 To achieve no net loss of important biodiversity a) Minimise loss of important habitats and flora b) Minimise impacts to important fauna c) Achieve no net loss d) Manage risk of introduction or spread of invasive species e) Achieve net gain for critical habitat trigger species Project operation activities do not result in net loss of natural habitats, sensitive flora, bird and bat species, especially those threatened and migrant species, or sensitive terrestrial fauna.
+Measures are implemented to prevent IAS introduction and spread Net gain for Verbascum hasbenlii will be detailed in BAP Periodical monitoring reports prepared, and results do not show net loss of habitats, flora, or fauna species.
 If a net loss is identified, the quantification is reported; actions to address the loss will be defined under the Project Biodiversity Action Plan (BAP) and Offset Plan, which will outline the measures to achieve no net loss.
-No infestation with invasive species within the Project recorded Successful seeding and translocation monitoring records for sensitive flora (if any) BAP will be prepared for Pelecanus crispus which will address net gain requirements
+No infestation with invasive species within the Project recorded